Cristina Herrera, CEO & Founder

 Cristina founded the Translatina Network back in 2007, in order to organized and empower the transgender immigrant community through leadership development and education.
 Over the years she has served on countless panels, committees and boards in order to provide expertise on effective HIV prevention and community organizing.
 Cristina has been presented with awards and recognitions by NYC DOH, The AIDS Institute, City Council , the Queens Borough President and many organizations.

-Cristina is also a Trans Program Coordinator at the Lesbian, Gay Bisexual & Transgender Community Center (The Center).
-We she oversee the workforce development program that is specifically designed to meet the needs of the TGNC community.
-She has been working in the field of HIV prevention, advocacy and community organizing for 16 years.
+Cristina was formerly the Trans Program Coordinator at the Lesbian, Gay Bisexual & Transgender Community Center (The Center), where she worked for eleven years.
+She oversaw the workforce development program that is specifically designed to meet the needs of the TGNC community.
+She has been working in the field of HIV prevention, advocacy and community organizing for 18 years.

 Laura Silvestre, Associate Director of HIV Prevention

-Laura is the Peer Health Coordinator at Translatina Network.
+Laura is the Associate Director of HIV Prevention at Translatina Network.
 She recently graduated with a Bachelors in Psychology from Brooklyn College.
 She is attending the Silberman School of Social Work in the fall to get her MSW degree.
 She will be learning under the Organizational Management and Leadership Method.
 Laura lives in Queens, New York and her ethnicity is Dominican.

 She enjoys learning about ways to continue to support prevention effort for the LGBTQ community as a dedicated Ally.
 Laura is currently in charge of daily activities at our HQ and is giving the organization a more modernized and youthful point of view to our programming.
 She is also an active participant in the DOHMH's Women's Advisory Board to help in the efforts to end HIV/ AIDS.

 Charlotte Shum, Peer Health Coordinator